 Who should be taught to give TPN?

 We ask that only 2 primary caregivers learn how to set up and give the TPN to your child.
 This will keep your child’s care as much the same as possible.
 The caregivers who will be with your child at night for “hooking up” and in the morning for “disconnecting” need to be taught how to give your child’s TPN.
 We prefer that the 2 caregivers attend the teaching sessions together.
 If it is too hard to get both of you at the same teaching sessions, the staff can arrange separate sessions.
-The clinical nurse specialist will help you decide who will be taught, how many sessions will be needed, and when the teaching sessions will be held.
+The home infusion nurse will help you decide who will be taught, how many sessions will be needed, and when the teaching sessions will be held.

 Checking your child’s urine for sugar

 You will be taught how to check your child’s urine for glucose (sugar).
+The home infusion nurse will also give you a copy of “Do You Know…How to Check Urine for Glucose and Ketones.”

-If your child is on “cycled” TPN, you will check her urine 2 hours after the TPN starts and one (1) hour after her TPN is complete.
+If your child is on “cycled” TPN, you will check urine 2 hours after the TPN starts and one (1) hour after TPN is complete.
 If your child is on “continuous” (non-stop) TPN over 24 hours, you will check your child’s urine one (1) time each day.

 Adding multivitamins to the TPN